 Q. Why do some vehicles have a purple colored tint or have bubbles in the window?

 A. Window tint of a low quality is very likely to deteriorate or “bubble” over time.
-Drive In Autosound uses top of the line window tints and films from Solar Gard and Viper that guarantee for life against fading, shrinking and peeling.
+Drive-In Autosound uses top of the line window tints and films from Solar Gard that guarantee against fading, shrinking and peeling.

 Q. What is a Frequency Friendly Film?

 A. Window Tints that have been infused with a metal may cause issues with electronic frequencies (Such as Cell Phones, GPS Devices and Satellite Radios).
 To avoid any possible disturbances with electrical devices, purchase a Frequency Friendly Film.
-All Viper Window Tints are Frequency Friendly while Solar Gard carries 2 Frequency Friendly tints.
+Solar Gard carries 2 Frequency Friendly tints.

-Q. How do I safely clean windows that have been tinted?
+Q. How long do you have to wait to roll down windows after they have been tinted?